Anvers station: Access

 The station has a single access entitled Boulevard de Rochechouart - Sacré-Coeur, leading to the central reservation of this boulevard, on Place d'Anvers opposite the similarly named square.
 Consisting of a fixed staircase, it is adorned with a Guimard entrance, the elements of which were designed by Hector Guimard in 1900 was listed as historic monuments by the decree of 29 May 1978.

 Station layout

 Platforms

 Anvers is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000, and the bevelled white ceramic tiles cover the walls, the vault, the tympans and the outlets of the corridors.
-The advertising frames are in white ceramic and the name of the station is written in the Parisine font on enameled plates.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000, and the bevelled white ceramic tiles cover the walls, the vault, the tunnel exits and the outlets of the corridors.
+The advertising frames are in white ceramic and the name of the station is written in the Parisine font on enamelled plates.
 The seats are a green Akiko style.

 Bus services

-The station is served by lines 54, 85 and the tourist line OpenTour of the RATP Bus Network and, at night, by lines N01 and N02 of the Noctilien network.
+The station is served by lines 54 and the tourist line Tootbus Paris of the RATP Bus Network and, at night, by lines N01 and N02 of the Noctilien network.

 The Montmartre Funicular is accessible a few hundred meters away by taking the Rue de Steinkerque.